jeffreylanters/react-unity-webgl/README.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, please first discuss the change you wish to make via issue with the owners of this repository before making a change.
 Before commiting, please compile your code using `npm run compile` and open a pull request.
 Thank you very much!